 The Clinic’s Immigration Court Trial Advocacy College: April 23-25, 2020

-Don’t miss The Clinic’s 3rd annual Immigration Court Trial Advocacy College from April 23-25, 2020.
+Don’t miss The Clinic’s 4th annual Immigration Court Trial Advocacy College from April 23-25, 2020.
 This is not your typical immigration court practice program; it is a hands-on, one-on-one, training experience designed to make you fearless in immigration court.
 Using real cases and real witnesses, the program has something for beginners as well as experienced removal defense litigators.
-Many who attended last year claimed, “this was the best program [they] have ever been to in [their] career” and that they “felt ready to handle real cases” before the immigration court.
+Many who attended last year claimed, they “felt ready to walk into court with confidence” and that they were “no longer afraid to take on removal cases”.

 Due to the coronavirus/COVID-19 pandemic, this program will now be a live, interactive televideo conference instead of an in-person program.
 However, the conference program is not changing and all attendees will still gain hands-on practice, one-on-one input from faculty, and will still conduct a mock trial.